AdguardTeam/KnowledgeBase/docs/adguard-for-android/features/free-vs-full.md

 - *Userscripts* allow you to extend the functionality of the browser and use [AdGuard Extra](/adguard-for-android/features/settings#adguard-extra) that prevents ad reinjection.
 [More about userscripts](/adguard-for-android/features/settings#userscripts)

 You can get access to these features by [purchasing a license](https://adguard.com/license.html).
-[How to activate the license](/general/license/activation/#activating-adguard-for-android)
+[How to activate a license](/general/license/activation/#activating-adguard-for-android)